 Product tours #

-The central concept here is deploying them to highlighting and educating about app features' capabilities and core functionalities as part of product walkthroughs.
+The central concept here is deploying them to highlight and educate users about your product’s features, capabilities, and core functionalities as part of product walkthroughs.

 Product updates #